AhlemBrinsi/Final-Studies-Project-First-Part-Leveraging-Meteorological-Data-for-Agricultural-Risk-Prevention/README.md

 ### Data Presentation

 #### Data Description
-The dataset was obtained from the OpenMeteo Historical Weather API and downloaded in CSV format (also available in XLSX and JSON).
+The dataset was obtained from the **OpenMeteo Historical Weather API** and downloaded in CSV format (also available in XLSX and JSON).
 Historical data is derived from reanalysis datasets, combining observations from weather stations, aircraft, buoys, radar, and satellites to reconstruct past atmospheric conditions.

-Daily historical weather data for Monastir was collected from January 2000 to April 2025, containing **9,252 entries and 27 features**.
+Daily historical weather data for **Monastir** was collected from **January 2000 to April 2025**, containing **9,252 entries and 27 features**.

 #### Dataset Columns Summary